meagbenyegah/ml-grp-10-project-1/README.md

 ---

-Example (manual):
-1. Download the file from the link above (you may need to sign in to Google).
-2. Move or copy the downloaded `application_train.csv` into the project's `data/` directory so the pipeline can find it.

----

 ## 📘 Overview
 This project uses **machine learning** techniques to predict whether a loan applicant is likely to **default** on a loan based on their demographic, financial, and socioeconomic information.
 The analysis is based on the **Home Credit Default Risk dataset** from [Kaggle](https://www.kaggle.com/competitions/home-credit-default-risk/data).